Areas of Expertise

 US in a global context/transnational US history; US media and cultural history; evangelical Christianity; religion and politics

 Professor McAlister received her PhD in American Civilization from Brown University and her BA in International Affairs from the University of North Carolina-Chapel Hill.
 She has been a Fellow at and Princeton’s Davis Center for Historical Studies, a Faculty Fellow at University of Pennsylvania’s Annenberg School of Communication, and a Fellow at Princeton’s Center for the Study of Religion.
-She currently serves on the International Advisory Board of the Center for American Studies and Research at the American University of Beirut.
-She is also a member of the editorial board of American Quarterly and the Journal of American History.
+She has served on the International Advisory Board of the Center for American Studies and Research at the American University of Beirut, and as member of the editorial boards of American Quarterly, the Journal of American History, and Diplomatic History.
 She has lectured at dozens of universities, both nationally and internationally.
 She has also served as a consultant and lecturer for American Studies programs and institutes in Egypt, Lebanon, Syria, Israel, and Palestine.